-Technical Fellow & Managing Director, Microsoft Research
+Technical Fellow & Director, Microsoft Research Labs

-Technical publications For the general reader
+Publications For the general reader

 I've long been curious about the computational foundations of intelligence: How do our minds work?
 What computational principles and architectures underly thinking and intelligent behavior?
 I've pursued answers via studies of machine perception, learning, reasoning, and decision making.
 Many questions remain unanswered and much research is to be done.
 On the way to a deeper understanding, I work to field working systems that can immediately deliver value in the world.
 Projects include efforts in time-critical decisions, information retrieval, healthcare, urban infrastructure, sustainability, and development--with goals of understanding how computational models perform amidst real-world complexities, and of deploying systems that deliver value to people and society.
 A key focus of my work has been on opportunities to leverage the complementarities of human and machine intelligence.
 Related interests include machine learning and decision making for crowdsourcing and human computation, information triage and alerting that takes human attention into consideration, spanning work on notification systems, surprise modeling, multitasking, and psychological studies of interruption and recovery.
 On the more theoretical front, I've been long interested in offline and real-time optimization of the expected value of